Submission of a data sharing and preservation strategy

 - As a signatory to the Concordat on Open Data, Cancer Research UK wishes to ensure that data arising from the research that it funds should be managed and made available to the academic community for academic non-commercial research purposes as widely and freely as possible to maximise public benefit.
 Such data must be shared in a timely and responsible manner and researchers who are providing and receiving data are required to adhere to any relevant regulatory requirements including those relating to the ethical use of data.
-Access requests for commercial use or from commercial organisations should be dealt with seperately.
+Access requests for commercial use or from commercial organisations should be dealt with separately.
 CRUK's Commercial Partnerships team can provide advice with regard to access requests for commercial use or from commercial organisations.

 - A limited period, defined in consultation with the lead applicant, of exclusive use of data for primary research is reasonable, according to the nature and value of the data and the way they are generated and used.
 Ongoing research contributing to the completion of datasets must not be compromised by premature or opportunistic sharing and analysis.
 Sharing should always take account of enhancing the long-term value of the data.